 In contrast, Minoxidil is a proven treatment for female pattern baldness.
 Diagnosing women’s hair loss can be difficult, so hair loss blood tests are often needed to diagnose thinning hair in women.

 Telogen effluvium is a type of diffuse thinning that spreads across the scalp.
-This type of hair loss is usually caused by stress, emotional shock or trauma — but research suggests nutritional deficiency may also play a role.
+This type of hair loss is usually caused by stress, emotional shock or trauma.
+However, research suggests nutritional deficiency may also play a role.

 Interestingly, one study found that vitamin D levels were higher in telogen effluvium patients.
 This may be due to the high sun exposure of the study participants, who were based in Turkey.
 Excessive sun exposure can cause hair shedding, while also stimulating vitamin D production in the body.